Skip to content

 Whole Life insurance and IUL to a lesser degree can help you manage portfolio volatility and allow for greater withdrawal rates

-However, it’s obvious your allowable withdrawal rate increased sometimes substantially due to the existence of a volatility sponge-like Whole Life insurance in retirement.
+However, it’s obvious your allowable withdrawal rate increased (sometimes substantially) due to the existence of a volatility sponge-like Whole Life insurance for retirement.
 The more years of non-market retirement you have stored to delay drawing from your portfolio in down years, the greater the withdrawal rate you could take from those assets.

 IUL and Whole Life insurance helped protect against market losses in 2022 when stocks and bonds both lost money